 “Our team may ask the patient to try several different sets of sterilized dentures to determine the ideal fit as well as the preferred color and size of teeth.”

 When considering dentures, patients can choose between full and partial dentures.
 In fact, over the past few years, dentists created hybrids with other dental treatments to provide patients with even more options.
 Here is a shortlist of denture options one can consider:

 Most commonly used by seniors, these dentures replace a complete set of teeth.
 They sit directly on top of the gums.
 Some patients are good candidates for immediate placement.
 In this instance, the dentist places the previously made dentures immediately after the extraction of the teeth.
 For everyone else, the dentist may recommend waiting eight to 12 weeks after teeth removal.

-When a patient still has teeth to blend in and anchor with the newly created teeth, the dentist may recommend partial dentures.
-This may require the use of a metal piece to which a pink-colored base is attached.
-The metal helps to anchor the false teeth to the natural teeth to prevent movement
+If the patient still has a number of healthy teeth left, the dentist may recommend partial dentures.
+This usually requires the use of a metal piece to which a pink-colored base is attached.
+The metal helps to anchor the false teeth to the natural teeth to prevent movement.